paras98/Malicous-PCAP-Analysis/README.md

 - Identify a malicious traffic: How to identify and save malicious suspicious files on the network traffic for further analysis, based on specific patterns and characteristics within the network packets.
 - Identify the malware used: How to identify whether a suspicious file on the network traffic was malicious using available tools online and determine its type based on its signature.
 - Apply the best practices when it comes to analyzing, documenting, and sharing insights regarding malicious files.

-## Introduction to Wireshark (Optional Read)
+## Introduction to Wireshark 🐋
 Wireshark is a network packet analyzer that presents captured packet data in as much detail as possible.
 You could think of a network packet analyzer as a measuring device for examining what's happening inside a network cable, just like an electrician uses a voltmeter for examining what’s happening inside an electric cable (but at a higher level, of course).
 In the past, such tools were either very expensive, proprietary, or both.
 However, with the advent of Wireshark,that has changed.
 Wireshark is available for free, is open source, and is one of the best packet analyzers available today.
 Here are some reasons people use Wireshark:

-- Network administrators use it to troubleshoot network problems
+- Network administrators use it to troubleshoot network problems 🔀
-- Network security engineers use it to examine security problems
+- Network security engineers use it to examine security problems 👮
-- Quality Assurance engineers use it to verify network applications
+- Quality Assurance engineers use it to verify network applications 👷
-- Developers use it to debug protocol implementations
+- Developers use it to debug protocol implementations 🌐
-- People use it to learn about the internals of network protocols

-Wireshark can also be helpful in many other situations.
+- People use it to learn about the internals of network protocols 👿 Wireshark can also be helpful in many other situations.
 ### Quick Introduction to Wireshark for Network Analysis

 **For malicious packet analysis, It's important to discover information about the host on the network.
 Common ways of doing this are:**